Robinpig/Note/docs/CS/DB/MySQL/redolog.md

 innodb_log_files_in_group	2
 ```

+Redo log write into [Log Buffer](/docs/CS/DB/MySQL/memory.md?id=Log_buffer), then flush to disk.

 ### LSN

 Acronym for “`log sequence number`”.
 This arbitrary, ever-increasing value represents a point in time corresponding to operations recorded in the `redo log`.
 (This point in time is regardless of **transaction** boundaries; it can fall in the middle of one or more transactions.)
 It is used internally by `InnoDB` during **crash recovery** and for managing the **buffer pool**.

 The LSN became an **8-byte unsigned integer** in MySQL 5.6.3 when the redo log file size limit increased from 4GB to 512GB.

+flushed_to_disk_lsn

+write_lsn

+checkpoint_lsn

+## Format

+- type
+- space ID
+- page number
+- data

 #### Group Commit for Redo Log Flushing

 `InnoDB`, like any other ACID-compliant database engine, flushes the `redo log` of a transaction before it is committed.

 `InnoDB` uses `group commit` functionality to group multiple flush requests together to avoid one flush for each commit.
-With group commit, `InnoDB` issues a single write to the log file to perform the commit action for multiple user transactions that commit at about the same time, significantly improving throughput.
+With group commit,
+`InnoDB` issues a single write to the log file to perform the commit action for multiple user transactions that commit at about the same time, significantly improving throughput.

 > [!NOTE]
 >